Niata

 Niata (Νιάτα) is a village and a former municipality in Laconia, Peloponnese, Greece.
 Since the 2011 local government reform, it is part of the municipality Evrotas, of which it is a municipal unit.
-The municipal unit has an area of 206.502 km^{2}.
-Population 1,841 (2021).
+The municipal unit has an area of 206.502 km2 and a population of 1,841 (2021).
 The seat of the municipality was in Agios Dimitrios.
-The municipal unit comprises the villages of Niata, Agios Dimitrios, Apidea, and Kremasti.
+The municipal unit comprises the villages of Niata, Agios Dimitrios, Apidea and Kremasti.